Learn how to use InterpretBank Version 5

 To merge two glossaries, choose the first glossary from the drop-down menu Glossary.
 The glossary will be automatically displayed.
 Click on menu Glossary | Merge glossary.
 A dialog window will appear.
 Select here the second glossary in which you desire to merge the first glossary.
 All terms will be now within the second glossary.

-This function is available for the following languages: English.
+This function is available for the following languages: English (8 others to come).